When autocomplete results are available use up and down arrows to review and enter to select.

 Minority banks are committed to the social mission of helping to improve lives and stabilize neighborhoods despite the difficulties and challenges of operating in distressed communities.
 It is crucial that minority banks have the legislative, regulatory, and financial support they need to stay operational and profitable.

+ICBA will promote Section 308 of the Financial Institution Reform Recovery Enforcement Act (FIRREA) which establishes goals for the federal banking agencies to promote, create, and preserve the number and character of MDIs.
 ICBA will work to reduce excessive compliance burdens that keep MDIs from pursing their mission and look for opportunities to provide access to capital and other resources so that they may continue to serve their communities, grow, and thrive as well as foster the creation of new MDIs.